RajivRamaiah/CS61---Lab-2/README.md

 - While the specs show that an editor can schedule a manuscript using `schedule <manu#> <issue>`, issue requires issue year and period to be complete.
 Thus to include an issue in any query, you must use `schedule|<manu#>|<IssueYear|<IssuePeriod`
 - When scheduling, we make sure that the manuscript status is `Typeset`, not `Accepted` as is stated in the specs and contradicted in the domain description
 - For any editors/authors/reviewers in the system as a result of running Setup.sql, which is any user you don't register, their password is: `a`
+- We check to make sure that when assigning to a reviewer they have the RICode to handle the manuscript.

 add checks to make sure status changes follow the correct sequence like accept->typeset->schedule->publish

-add a check to make sure that when assigning to a reviewer they have the ri code to handle the manuscript

-check first if authors exist with passwords before letting them login, as well as editors and reviewers enter default passwords for initial data
+only assign manuscript to reviewer if it hasn't been assigned